Project Based Vouchers (PBV)

 If you or anyone in your household is a person with disabilities, and you require a specific accommodation in order to fully utilize our programs and services, please contact our office.

-HUD sets the income limits for applicants to public housing.
+HUD sets the income limits for applicants.
 To be income eligible, a family must be at least a low-income family according to the income limits set by HUD.

 During the BHA’s fiscal year, at least 40% of the families admitted must be extremely low income.